MohdRas/docker-basics/README.md

     - FROM node:13-alpine
         - base image for the image to be created.
         - when we create container from our image then node commands will be available inside the container by defaults.
-    - ENV MANGO_DB_USERNAME=admin MANGO_DB_PWD=password
+    - ENV MANGO_DB_USERNAME=admin /
+        - MANGO_DB_PWD=password
         - Optional Environment variables.
         - Environment variables can be defined in docker-compose file too.
     - RUN mkdir -p /home/app
         - run any linux command.
         - It runs inside a container.
         - create VIRTUAL FOLDER /home/app
-        - Multiple RUN commands can be in a Dockerfile.
+        - MULTIPLE RUN commands allowed.
     - COPY . /home/app
         - It runs on HOST machine.
         - copy CURRENT FOLDER . to VIRTUAL FOLDER /home/app
-    - CMD ["node", "server.js']
+    - CMD ["node", "/home/app/server.js']
+        - ONLY ONE entrypoint comment.
         - start the app with "node server.js".
         - Node is preinstalled because of the base image.
 Entry point command.
+- docker build -t IMAGE_NAME:TAG CURRENT_FOLDER
     - docker build -t myapp:1.0 .
+    - Dockerfile.txt is in the CURRENT_FOLDER (.)
-    - building an image from current dicrectory.
+    - building an image from CURRENT_FOLDER(.)
+- running our own IMAGE
+    - docker run myapp:1.0
+- When we update the Dockerfile.txt then we need to build the image again.
+    - docker rm CONTAINER_ID
+        - CONTAINER_ID can be found with command "docker ps -a | grep myapp"
+        - remove the container
+    - docker rmi IMAGE_ID
+       - IMAGE_ID can be found with "docker images"
+       - remove an image AFTER removing container.
+- docker build -t IMAGE_NAME:TAG CURRENT_FOLDER
+    - docker build -t myapp:1.0 .
+    - buiding image again.
 # Private Docker Repository ( AWS )
 # Deploying containerized application.
 # Volumes